-Last week, at Minnesota Interactive Marketing Association’s latest Coffee + Case Studies event, marketers heard answers to these questions.
+Minnesota Interactive Marketing Association’s Coffee + Case Studies brought together curious marketers and experts with answers to these questions.

 Peter Tressel, vice president and creative director at Preston Kelly, talked about how the company humanized a complex medical concept for Medtronic by educating patients about implantable cardioverter defibrillators (ICDs).
 Duke Borgerding, associate media director for McCann Minneapolis, talked about how his company helped a bank determine whether digital marketing had an effect on customer actions outside of the website.

 It’s scary to find out your heart can stop at any time because of sudden cardiac arrest, but for some people the treatment — a device implanted in the body — can seem even scarier.
 Medtronic, a medical device company that develops ICDs, was looking for a way to educate patients more effectively about the devices, and to provide accurate information outside of a clinical setting.

 The company put together a website that can serve patients, cardiologists and “influencers” such as primary care doctors or family members.
 Tressel says the website focuses on humanizing the discussion and making it easy for people to find information.
 With doctors only able to spend a few minutes with each patient, some patients may find they come up with questions later as situations arise, such as “Can I use my ICD around Wi-Fi?” and more personal questions, such as “Can I have sex?”

 The challenge was to foster a web experience that helps people think of real-life questions, Tressel says, and provide clinically accurate information while still being down-to-earth.
 The result was an easy-to-use and welcoming interface that encourages people to ask the hard or awkward questions they might not want to bring to their doctors.
 The site was recognized as a Webby Awards finalist.